keithjlee/Asap.jl/README.md

 Below is a much more complex frame model (~23040 elements), parsed and analyzed in under 5s.
 ![](READMEassets/biosphere.png)

-Note that these times are extreme upper bounds, where the structure of the sparse stiffness matrix is yet unknown.
+Note that these times are extreme upper bounds for direct CPU solves, where the structure of the sparse stiffness matrix is yet unknown.
 Subsequent solves to new external forces are ~.1ms and ~.2s respectively.

 A small 3D frame example: